Published in Non-Clinical

-When I informed a few colleagues that I had recently purchased a practice, thus becoming a business owner, one of the first things they said after congratulations was "Good luck with staffing."
+When I informed a few colleagues that I had recently purchased a practice, thus becoming a business owner, one of the first things they said after congratulations was, "Good luck with staffing."
 One colleague actually chuckled and said that he thought finding optometry staff was the hardest part of being a business owner.

-After having owned a practice now for six months, I have seen firsthand the struggles regarding staffing: making sure there is enough coverage, finding the right new people to join our team, having the right people in the right positions, keeping the office running smooth and efficiently.
+After having owned a practice now for six months, I have seen firsthand the struggles regarding staffing: making sure there is enough coverage, finding the right new people to join our team, having the right people in the right positions, and keeping the office running smoothly and efficiently.
 It’s a lot to keep track of, and it’s vital to running a proficient, profitable business.

 Of all things related to staff, I have come to believe that the most important aspect is this: Surround yourself with people who love the work they do, want to work, and want to see you succeed.
 But how does one do this?
 Sure, it sounds simple, but to really make your staff feel like they belong, to get them to take ownership in your practice, you need to be communicating with your staff regularly.